 Step 4: Make a Resume and Cover Letter that gets the right attention

 - Resume: Also known as a CV, this is an outline of your job history, starting with the most recent.
 Keep the descriptions short, to the point and relevant to the job you are applying for.
 Format the layout to your own unique, professional style so that it won’t look like others.

 - Cover Letter: Clear, concise and easy to read; try and keep this shorter than one page.
 This is essentially a letter directed to the person responsible for hiring and allows you to provide a more in-depth description of yourself, detail why you would like to work with the prospecting employer and explain how you align with each of the selection criteria.

 Step 5: After you submit your application, follow it up

 Put yourself in their shoes; the employer has to filter through an abundance of applications often on top of their usual workload.
 If you have not heard back in a week or two after application close it is ok to make a polite enquiry.
-It shows that you are eager and have initiative.
-Australian’s appreciate people who are driven and determined.
+It shows that you are eager and have taken the initiative to be proactive.
+Employers appreciate those who are driven and determined.

 Step 6: Prepare for the interview